NunuAbuashvili/TBC_Ecommerce_Django/README.md

     - Category-based browsing.
     - Dynamic content loading from database.
 - **Shopping Experience**
-    - Shopping cart system (in development)
+    - Shopping cart system (in development):
+        - Registered users are able to add products to their cart.
+        - Total prices are calculated automatically.
+        - The length of the cart is updated dynamically.
     - Checkout process (in development)
     - Product ratings display.
 - **User Features**